 Your Employer Owes You a Duty of Care

 Working in the maritime industry is incredibly dangerous for most employees.
 On a daily basis, you face risky situations and different variables that can affect your safety.
-Although there are clear regulations that require employers to provide a broad range of safety measures, not all employers follow these rules or pay enough attention to what is happening on their vessels.
+Although clear regulations require employers to provide a broad range of safety measures, not all employers follow these rules or pay enough attention to what is happening on their vessels.

 If an employer does not ensure that the workplace is reasonably safe and a seaman is hurt as a result of that failure, the injured employee can bring a lawsuit in civil court pursuant to the Jones Act.
 There are many different ways that an employer’s conduct may fall short of this standard.
-Examples include:

 - Lack of proper safety equipment